-The Hobbs Municipal School Board recognizes that the Effective Schools Concept is a process aimed at school The philosophy incorporated within the improvement.
-Effective Schools Correlates of developing a clear instructional focus, promoting instructional leadership, providing a safe and orderly school climate, promoting high student expectations, encouraging parent and community support, and monitoring and measuring progress in all programs is recognized by the Hobbs Municipal School Board as the catalyst for bringing staff, students, and community together to continually assess the various programs of each school site with an eye upon continual improvement.
-Consequently, the Hobbs Municipal School Board embraces the Effective Schools Concept as the basic goal of the District, and implementation of each Effective Schools Correlate at each building site is a priority of the Hobbs Municipal Schools.
+The Hobbs Municipal School Board recognizes Hobbs Way is a process aimed at school improvement.
+The Philosophy incorporated within the Hobbs Way Correlates of developing a clear instructional focus, promoting instructional leadership, providing a safe and orderly school climate, promoting high student expectations, encouraging parent and community support, and monitoring and measuring progress in all programs is recognized by the Hobbs Municipal School Board as the catalyst for bringing staff, students, and community together to continually assess the various programs of each school site with an eye upon continual improvement.
+Consequently, the Hobbs Municipal School Board embraces the Hobbs Way concept as the basic goal of the District, and implementation of it at each building site is a priority of the Hobbs Municipal Schools.